 * These rates are applicable to the majority of our residential customers.
-For rates specific to your region call Pennsylvania American Water's Customer Service Center, please view the Effective Water Tariff below.
+For rates specific to your region, view the effective Water Tariff below or call Pennsylvania American Water's Customer Service Center.

 A full explanation of the rates for each of Pennsylvania American Water’s service areas is shown in the below rate schedules.

-PA Public Utility Commission Approves Implementation of Wastewater DSIC -- Pennsylvania American Water is committed to providing high-quality, reliable wastewater service to its customers.
-This requires continually investing in our wastewater systems.
-One of the approved methods that allow a utility to accelerate improvements to its wastewater infrastructure (pipes, valves, laterals, and manholes) is through a wastewater Distribution System Improvement Charge (DSIC), which was approved by the PA Public Utility Commission.
-As a result, a small charge will be added to the customer’s wastewater bills to allow Pennsylvania American Water to replace more of its aging system annually, thus improving service to you.
+Water and Wastewater Distribution System Improvement Charge (DSIC) -- Pennsylvania American Water is committed to providing high-quality, reliable water and wastewater service to its customers.
+This requires continually investing in our systems.
+One of the approved methods that allow a utility to accelerate improvements to its water and wastewater infrastructure (pipes, valves, meters, hydrants, laterals and manholes) is through a water and wastewater DSIC, which are approved by the PA Public Utility Commission.
+As a result, a small charge is typically added to the customer’s water and wastewater bills to allow Pennsylvania American Water to replace more of its aging system annually, thus improving service to you.